The Lament of the Land (Micah 7)

 A first-ripe fig my soul desires.

-The “gatherings of summer fruit” refer to the harvest of fruit that takes place in August and September in Israel.
+The “gatherings of summer fruit” refer to the harvests of different kinds of fruit that take place in August and September in Israel.
 This is ordinarily considered a time of great abundance and joy.
 But from the point of view of the land itself, the once heavily laden trees and vines have all been laid bare; their bounty of fruit stripped away.
 The fields and orchards appear desolate and forlorn.
 No cluster of grapes remains hanging on the vines.
 The first-ripe figs of springtime, considered the tastiest of all, are nowhere to be found.

 The godly one has perished from the land,